Three cueing: Effectiveness

 Three cueing methods have been criticized for misunderstanding how reading is acquired and for potentially damaging children's reading abilities over the long term.
 A study done in the 1970s by Keith Stanovich found the opposite of what Clay and Goodman had, concluding that using context to decode words was actually indicative of poor reading rather than strong reading.
 Criticism of the method says that it disrupts orthographic mapping, or the instantaneous recognition of words, which reading researchers have long understood as a benchmark of a strong reader.
-Balanced literacy approaches, which incorporate both phonics and three cueing, has been criticized for potentially damaging word comprehension through its use of three cueing.
+Balanced literacy approaches, which incorporate both phonics and three cueing, have been criticized for potentially damaging word comprehension through its use of three cueing.
 Predicting words is not correlated with reading proficiency and an overreliance on contextual information can cause children to confuse words with different meanings such as "pony" and "horse", or with similar spellings such as "horse" and "house".

 In a 2019 interview, Goodman responded to criticisms of three cueing, saying that "word recognition is a preoccupation" and emphasizing that he places greater value on making sense of language as a whole than understanding specific words.
 In response to the example of children failing to distinguish between "pony" and "horse", Goodman argued that it was irrelevant whether children understood the specific word, as "pony" and "horse" are similar concepts, and a reader failing to distinguish between them would still understand the meaning of the story as a whole.
 He further argued against distinguishing between skilled and unskilled readers.

 45 states in the U.S. have since passed bills regarding reading reform after renewed public interest and low scores in standardized testing.
 Over 12 states have explicitly banned educators from teaching three cueing.
-A lawsuit was filed by families in Massachusetts whose children had been taught three cueing; one of the plantiffs stated that her son had difficulty reading once classroom materials transitioned into using chapter books.
+A lawsuit was filed by families in Massachusetts whose children had been taught three cueing; one of the plaintiffs stated that her son had difficulty reading once classroom materials transitioned into using chapter books.

 The public debate between which reading method is most effective has been dubbed the "reading wars".